-- 11.-(1) An appellant may be represented by an authorised representative at appeal proceedings. - (2) The leave of the Reviewing Tribunal concerned is required for anyone to represent an appellant as an authorised representative in connection with appeal proceedings unless all of the following are first given to the Secretary or given within the time directed by the Reviewing Tribunal concerned: - (a) the identity particulars and a contact address in Singapore of the authorised representative; - (b) evidence of a valid authorisation by the appellant for the person to act as an authorised representative of the appellant in connection with appeal proceedings.
+- 11.-(1) An appellant or an individual mentioned in rule 8(4) may be represented by an authorised representative at appeal proceedings. - (2) The permission of the Reviewing Tribunal concerned is required for anyone to represent an appellant or an individual mentioned in rule 8(4) as an authorised representative in connection with appeal proceedings, unless all of the following are first given to the Secretary or given within the time directed by the Reviewing Tribunal concerned: - (a) the identity particulars and a contact address in Singapore of the authorised representative; - (b) evidence of a valid authorisation by the appellant or the individual mentioned in rule 8(4) (as the case may be) for the person to act as an authorised representative of that appellant or individual in connection with appeal proceedings.